rackerlabs/technical-blog/_posts/2020-02-26-topics-in-the-google-cloud-professional-data-engineer-certification-exam.md

 **Machine Learning**

-- Differences between training and test data
+- Differences between training and test data.
-- Overfitting and underfitting, such as why they can happen, how to prevent them
+- Overfitting and underfitting, such as why they can happen, how to prevent them.
 - Good understanding of ML types, including supervised learning, unsupervised learning, reinforcement learning, although I saw no questions on reinforcement.
-- Not much on Tensorflow, but you should know the basic concepts
+- Not much on Tensorflow, but you should know the basic concepts.
 - Good understanding of how neural networks (NN) work.
 There were questions on wide NN, deep NN, and both wide and deep NN.
-- Regularization paramaters, such as L1 and L2, including a couple of scenario-based questions of when to use each type.
+- Regularization parameters, such as L1 and L2, including a couple of scenario-based questions of when to use each type.

-**GCP ML Services**
+**GCP ML services**

 - Good understanding of each service, especially Natural Language API, such as sentiment and entity analysis
-- A couple of questions on when it would be beneficial for a customer to use ML services
+- A couple of questions on when it is beneficial for a customer to use ML services
 - AI platform, including how it works and online versus batch predictions

 **Datalab**

 - Basic concepts
-- A question came up on how you can share notebooks
+- A question came up about how you can share notebooks

 **DataStudio**

 - Basic concepts
 - Caching with BQ, including query cache and prefetch cache
-- A question came up on metrics and dimensions, so you should know the difference
+- A question came up about metrics and dimensions, so you should know the difference

 **Cloud Composer**

-- You should know directed acyclic graph (DAG) files in detail, including the components
+- You should know directed acyclic graph (DAG) files in detail, including the components.

-**Extra Notes**
+**Extra notes**

-- Exam had no case studies.
+- The exam had no case studies.
-- Exam didn't have much on Cloud SQL.
+- The exam didn't have much on Cloud SQL.
-- You should know data pipelines very well.
+- You should know the data pipelines very well.
-- You should know key differences between the data services in GCP.
+- You should know the key differences between the data services in GCP.
 - The [Google practice exam](https://cloud.google.com/certification/practice-exam/data-engineer)
   is also quite useful, so consider taking it.